prabeshpaudel/geometric-point-processes/README.md

 bifiltration4.py\
 input: none\
 parameters: number of points, number of trials\
-output: (to csv) list of the number of unique critical points
+output: (to csv) distribution of the number of critical-bigrades for edges